 As you look for powerful and affordable tools, there are some extra features that you should not miss.
 For example, port management, traffic analysis, and even network security.

-Here is our list of the seven best router monitoring software and tools:
+Here is our list of the eight best router monitoring software and tools:

 - SolarWinds Network Insight for Cisco ASA Monitoring – EDITOR'S CHOICE A group of software products that includes the Network Performance Monitor.
 The NPM communicates with switches and routers to extract status reports with the Simple Network Management Protocol.
 The NetFlow Traffic Analyzer watches over traffic patterns.
 Both run on Windows Server.
 Start a 30-day free trial.